Early Age Cycling of grouted connections

 Challenge

-Grouted connections are widely used in support structures for offshore wind turbines.
-The grouted connection relies on high-strength grout filling the annulus between jacket legs/piles, monopiles/transition pieces, etc. Early Age Cycling (EAC) refers to the relative displacement due to wave and current loading during curing of the grout material.
+Grouted connections are widely used in offshore wind turbine support structures, relying on high-strength grout to fill the annulus between jacket legs and piles, monopiles and transition pieces, and other structural elements.
+Early Age Cycling (EAC) refers to relative displacement caused by wave and current loading during grout curing.

 Objective

-It is therefore our objective through this JIP to update EAC guidelines currently outlined in DNV-ST-0126 standard for the most used grouted connections in the industry.
-DNV also see the need to develop a reliable small scale testing methodology for screening of grout materials to ensure material properties are adequate for EAC.
+Through this JIP, DNV aims to update EAC guidelines in DNV-ST-0126 for the most widely used grouted connections in the industry.
+In addition, we recognize the need to develop a standardized small-scale testing methodology to assess grout material properties and their suitability for EAC conditions.

 Deliverables